GNOME/gtk/docs/reference/gtk/getting_started.md

 `/usr/share/appname`.

 It is also possible to embed the UI description in the source code as a string and use [`method@Gtk.Builder.add_from_string`] to load it.
-But keeping the UI description in a separate file has several advantages: It is then possible to make minor adjustments to the UI without recompiling your program, and, more importantly, graphical UI editors such as [Glade](http://glade.gnome.org) can load the file and allow you to create and modify your UI by point-and-click.
+But keeping the UI description in a separate file has several advantages:

+- it is possible to make minor adjustments to the UI without recompiling your program
+- it is easier to isolate the UI code from the business logic of your application
+- it is easier to restructure your UI into separate classes using composite widget templates

+Using [GResource](https://docs.gtk.org/gio/struct.Resource.html) it is possible to combine the best of both worlds: you can keep the UI definition files separate inside your source code repository, and then ship them embedded into your application.

 ## Building applications